CollegeCat/cse15l-lab-reports/lab5.md

 In this example, we will of course assume that the address of the repository will be named the same every time, and that the tests will compile.
 Since we are writing a script that is very specific to the competition, we do not need to check for outputs on most lines (unlike the grader).

-`set -x` *is an important component, since this will make the script output everything that is currently executing, almost as if we were running the tests ourselves.*
+`set -x` *is an important component, since this will make the script echo (print) everything that is currently executing, almost as if we were running the tests ourselves.*

-After we get the output, we can see what tests failed from the output, and manually fix them.
-(Sadly my knowledge is not enough to make an sh file that runs nano and fixes the bugs).
+After we get the output, we can see what tests failed from the output, and manually fix them. (*Sadly my knowledge is not enough to make an sh file that runs nano and fixes the bugs*).

 Then we might run a second executable that checks the output, commits and pushes.